RadhityaR6767/appcity/README.md

 helm install es elastic/elasticsearch -f ./values.yaml -n es --create-namespace
 ```

 It will get a package from `helm.elastic.co`, then the values.yaml will override some of the content.
-Also this will create a new kubernetes namespace called `es` if it doesn’t exist.
+Also this will create a new `Kubernetes Mamespace` called `es` if it doesn’t exist.

-Because I run this app on top of kubernetes vanilla, I need other storage to save the data.
-So I take a Persistent Volume manifest yaml file, and then apply it:
+Because I run this app on top of Kubernetes Vanilla, I need other storage to save the data.
+So I take a `Persistent Volume` manifest yaml file, and then apply it:

 ```
 kubectl apply -f pv-0.yaml